NilPointer-Software/bdfd-wiki/src/resources/troubleshooting.md

 # Troubleshooting
-This page contains a number of Troubleshootings that can help you solve problems that BDFD users often encounter.
+This page contains a number of Troubleshootings that can help you to solve problems that BDFD users often encounter.

 # Summary
 ## Troubleshooting for...